dirkkrueger/senic-documentation/index.rst

 *********************************

 :Author: Senic GmbH
-:Version: |version|
+:Last Updated: |today|

 What is the Senic Hub
 =====================

-The Senic Hub is a **Bluetooth, Bluetooth Low Energy and Wi-Fi-enabled smart home hub** that allows a user to connect to their smart devices (such as Sonos, Philips Hue etc).
+The Senic Hub is a **Bluetooth 3.0, Bluetooth Low Energy 4.0 and Wi-Fi-enabled smart home hub** that allows a user to connect to their smart devices (such as Sonos, Philips Hue etc).
-It also works together with the `Senic Nuimo <https://www.senic.com/en/nuimo>`_, our very own BLE controller for smart devices and significantly extends its usefulness by eliminating the need to having it connected to a smart phone or tablet.
+It also works together with the `Senic Nuimo <https://www.senic.com/en/nuimo>`_, our very own Bluetooth Low Energy controller for smart devices and significantly extends its usefulness by eliminating the need to having it connected to a smart phone or tablet.

 .. pull-quote::